charlesfrye/charlesfrye.github.io/_posts/2019-01-18-frechet-linear-network.markdown

 ### Closing

-This proof may feel shockingly short, direct, and lacking in notation.
+This proof may feel shockingly short and direct.
+Where are all the indices and sums?
 This is the advantage, which I hope this series has made clear, of using Fréchet derivatives on polynomial and linear functions that have scalar outputs but take in vectors or matrices.